Mary C. Crowley: Home Interiors and Gifts

 In 1957, Mary C. Crowley founded Home Interiors and Gifts.
 Crowley's business was one of which that sold directly to customers through a home party plan.

 By 1962, Crowley and her daughter Ruth were running Home Interiors & Gifts, Inc., when the company's sales reached its first million dollars.

 In 1977, Crowley was one of twenty business owners invited to meet President Jimmy Carter in the White House.

 When the company celebrated its 20th anniversary with a three-day gathering attended by the company's top 10,000 saleswomen, it included celebrities including Bob Hope and Billy Graham.
 At the time, Crowley was said to be earning $1 million annually.
 According to the Texas Monthly, the "millionairess" owned "a Dallas mansion, two Lear jets, and a Colorado mountain retreat."

 By 1983, sales had grown to be $400 million, and Crowley's business had become a multi-million dollar corporation, and one of the largest direct sales home furnishing operations in America.
 Crowley became the first woman to serve on the Dallas Chamber of Commerce.

 In 1986, after Crowley died, her son Donald J. Carter became CEO and president of the corporation, and in 1994, Carter agreed to sell the company to Hicks, Muse, Tate & Furst for over $850 million.

 Management style

-Crowley was devout Christian and an active philanthropist.
-She was "the first woman to serve on the board of Graham's evangelistic association."
+Crowley was a devout Christian and an active philanthropist.
+She was the first woman to serve on the board of Billy Graham's evangelistic association.
 Crowley encouraged a nondenominational faith among employees, urging them to put "God first, family second, career third."

 Crowley was a career woman who put her beliefs and philosophy into her work.
 She was a generous person; during the holidays she allowed her employees to go on a supermarket shopping spree and she would pick up the tab.